codefellows-seattle-javascript-401d15/31-image-uploads/lab-davidw/README.md

-# lab 29 Angular Component Bindings
+# lab 31 Angular Image Uploads

 ## Goal
 to build an auth service for our frontend app and hook it up to the slugram staging back-end, add a Gallery and logout.